Ch'oe Cheu: Assumed political agenda

 Some Donghak scholars have assumed that it had a nationalistic agenda.
-However, according to Susan Shin: [Suun] did not deal concretely with the problems of integrating Korea into the international order.
+However, according to Susan Shin, [Suun] did not address the problems of integrating Korea into the international order concretely.
 His vision was religious, and his mission was to remind his countrymen that strength lay in reviving traditional values."
-Donghak's goal was protection of the people which could be considered patriotic, but that does not imply nationalism.
+Donghak's goal was the protection of the people, which could be considered patriotic, but that does not imply nationalism.
 It was simply a network/frame of followers of Suun's religious views and rituals.
 Later leaders in the early 20th century did aspire to a modern Korean state primarily through education.
 However, these aspirations eventually led to violent confrontations with Japanese authorities.

-The peasant revolts in Gyeongsang in 1862 were contemporaneous with Suun's ministry, however detailed analysis of the circumstances revealed that these were in response to corruption by local officials.
+The peasant revolts in Gyeongsang in 1862 were contemporaneous with Suun's ministry; however, a detailed analysis of the circumstances revealed that they were in response to corruption by local officials.
 There was no mention of religious influence, and an anti-feudalistic agenda was discounted.

-On the other hand, Joseon Korean authorities did misconstrue Donghak intentions.
+On the other hand, Joseon Korean authorities did misconstrue Donghak's intentions.
 A government statement warned: "This thing called Donghak inherited all the methods of Western Learning, whereas it only changed its name to confuse and incite ignorant ears.
 If it is not punished and settled in its infancy according to the laws of the country, then how do we know that it will not gradually turn into another Yellow Turban or White Lotus?"
-The Taiping Rebellion in China was also in progress as Donghak was founded and by coincidence its leader Hong Xiuquan died on June 1, 1864, shortly after Suun.
+The Taiping Rebellion in China was also in progress as Donghak was founded, and by coincidence, its leader Hong Xiuquan died on June 1, 1864, shortly after Suun.